 - Some other common methods of removing and suppressing defamatory videos and content from YouTube include; (1) filing a DMCA takedown if the content qualifies as a copyright infringement, and (2) utilizing proper SEO tactics to push negative content to the bottom of Internet search results.

 - While it may seem like defamatory content on YouTube should be classified as ‘slander,’ as it’s technically spoken and appearing in verbal form, defamatory content on YouTube is actually classified as ‘libel’, which covers all defamation preserved in a tangible, fixed, and permanent medium.
 Videos are fixed in permanent and tangible medium.

 Online Defamation Removal Tip: When removing defamatory and malicious videos from YouTube, we strongly suggest making a copy of the video or taking screenshots of any offensive material.
 Doing so will help refute any claims by the opposing party of evidence tampering.
 Furthermore, we recommend having a trusted family member or friend take supporting screenshots as well to ultimately strengthen its veracity.

 If you’ve been the victim or subject of false and defamatory videos or content posted on YouTube, it’s time to act!
 Let’s put an end to the online abuse and humiliation now!
-Reach out to the defamation removals of Minc Law and let’s get started.
+Reach out to the internet defamation removal attorneys of Minc Law and let’s get started.
 At Minc Law, we know the ins and outs of United States defamation and libel law, and have secured the removal of over 25,000 pieces of defamatory content/websites in our storied tenure.
 Furthermore, we’ve litigated in over 22 states and 3 countries, and boast a nearly 100% online defamation removal and takedown rate – and, we do it all for a flat, reasonable fee.
 We’ve worked tirelessly with countless website administrators, third-party arbitration firms, and online content managers, so rest assured you’re in good hands when choosing Minc Law.
 Contact us today to schedule your free, initial no-obligation consultation by calling us at (216) 373-7706, or by scheduling a meeting by filling out our online contact form.

 The Facts: YouTube’s Evolution & Online Defamation